Installing

 Test the loom server with the

-port:Once you have found and started the server, as above, make sure you can connect to it.
+mockport:Once you have found and started the server with the mock port, as explained in the previous step, make sure you can connect to it.
 Point your web browser to

-is the host name you determined above (if the hostname ends with ".local", don't duplicate that).Try a few things:
+http://hostname.local:8000wherehostnameis the host name you determined above (if the hostname ends with ".local", don't duplicate that).If you are running the web server on the same computer as the web browser (e.g. using a laptop) you can also use this simpler address:

 -